pelithne/k8s/workshop.md

 ```

 Run the pipeline and see the steps in the build.
+If you click on the steps, you can drill down into the step to get some more details about what is going on.

 #### Create Pipeline

 As mentioned before, we call this a **Multistage pipeline**, which is defined as code.
 If you want to know more about multistage pipelines, have a look here: https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml).

-In the pipeline, we have a Build and Release pipeline chained together.
+In the pipeline, we have Build and Release stages that are chained together.
 The example YAML in the repository tries to explain the relationships between the different actions and keywords.

 * trigger: Means that the pipeline will automatically trigger on checkin in master branch